Where can I watch ‘A Charlie Brown Christmas’ this weekend? - NewsBreak

 This year, the iconic television special will air for free on PBS and PBS Kids on Sunday, Dec.
 19, at 7:30 p.m.
 ET.

-Charlie Brown, Snoopy and the rest of the Peanuts gang will also celebrate the holidays with a new TV special this year.Peanuts gang to star in new holiday special on Apple TV+
+Charlie Brown, Snoopy and the rest of the Peanuts gang will also celebrate the holidays with a new TV special this year.Peanuts gang to star in new holiday special ‘For Auld Lang Syne’ on Apple TV+

 Premiering on Dec.
 10, the new special is the second New Year’s Eve-themed Peanuts installment after “Happy New Year, Charlie Brown,” which debuted on CBS in 1986.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.